Nigerians wake to find a delayed election, with some angry

 - Woman finds tiger in house, tells dispatch: 'I'm not lying' WATCH

+Abubakar was expected to speak to reporters later Saturday from his home in the north.
+A party spokesman in Delta state in the restive south said the electoral commission “has destroyed the soul of Nigeria with this act.”

+The ruling party’s presidential campaign council called the election delay a “huge disappointment” and said it hoped the electoral commission would remain neutral.
+“We do not want to be forced into a situation of announcing our total loss of confidence in (the commission) because we know where that would leave our democracy,” the statement said.

-One ruling party campaign director said it is better to give the electoral commission time to conduct a credible vote.
+One ruling party campaign director in Delta state, Goodnews Agbi, told The Associated Press it was better to give the commission time to conduct a credible vote instead of rushing into a sham vote “that the whole world will criticize later.”

+The commission has said it would give more details Saturday afternoon.
+“This was a difficult decision to take but necessary for successful delivery of the elections and the consolidation of our democracy,” commission chairman Mahmood Yakubu told reporters early Saturday.

+Frustrated voters gathered in the capital on Saturday.
+“I came all the way from my home to cast my vote this morning and get into this polling unit and then I got informed that the election has been canceled, so that is the reason why I am not happy and I’m very, very angry,” voter Yusuf Ibrahim said.